ewan-harney/hpc_blast2taxonomizr/README.md

 <font size="4"><b>3.4) Monitoring and assessing the result of blastn</b></font>
 <br></br>

-Running `blastn` against the nt database can take a while.
+Running `blastn` against the core nt database can take a while.
 To follow the status of the job run the following command:

 ```
 squeue --me